ignatiusfairlight/language-framework-tour/README.md

 ## The Setup

 For the frontend, I'm going to use Svelte since it's the only frontend framework I'm willing to use (I will never, NEVER, touch React).
 As for the database, I choose PostgreSQL, I find it a very reliable relational database management software (I have no idea what I just said here).
 Lastly, the meat of this project, the backend application.
 As I said, 8 languages, 10 frameworks.

+## LLM Usage Disclaimer

+I admit that I use LLM in this project.
+I use it as a very powerful search engine since we all know LLMs are trained on data (with questionable methods on how the data was obtained), and even still, I would force the LLM to cite the source of its finding rather than blindly trusting it.
+One thing I noticed in the process of this project is I'm getting better at reading documentations.
+With this project (and other subsequent fun projects that I will be doing), I will be able to be independent of LLMs and have a powerful ability of seeking information myself (or at least make a better AGENTS.md so that Claude would verify every of its output rather than excitedly tell me its explanation like an overconfident intern).

 ## Current Progress